Mitochondria: Relationships to aging

 There may be some leakage of the electrons transferred in the respiratory chain to form reactive oxygen species.
 This was thought to result in significant oxidative stress in the mitochondria with high mutation rates of mitochondrial DNA.
 Hypothesized links between aging and oxidative stress are not new and were proposed in 1956, which was later refined into the mitochondrial free radical theory of aging.
 A vicious cycle was thought to occur, as oxidative stress leads to mitochondrial DNA mutations, which can lead to enzymatic abnormalities and further oxidative stress.

 A number of changes can occur to mitochondria during the aging process.
-Tissues from elderly humans show a decrease in enzymatic activity of the proteins of the respiratory chain.
-However, mutated mtDNA can only be found in about 0.2% of very old cells.
+Tissues from the skeletal muscle of elderly humans and from the brains of aged nonhuman primates show a decrease in enzymatic activity of the proteins of the respiratory chain.
+However, mutated mtDNA can only be found in about 0.2% of aged cells.
 Large deletions in the mitochondrial genome have been hypothesized to lead to high levels of oxidative stress and neuronal death in Parkinson's disease.
 Mitochondrial dysfunction has also been shown to occur in amyotrophic lateral sclerosis.

 Since mitochondria cover a pivotal role in the ovarian function, by providing ATP necessary for the development from germinal vesicle to mature oocyte, a decreased mitochondria function can lead to inflammation, resulting in premature ovarian failure and accelerated ovarian aging.
 The resulting dysfunction is then reflected in quantitative (such as mtDNA copy number and mtDNA deletions), qualitative (such as mutations and strand breaks) and oxidative damage (such as dysfunctional mitochondria due to ROS), which are not only relevant in ovarian aging, but perturb oocyte-cumulus crosstalk in the ovary, are linked to genetic disorders (such as Fragile X) and can interfere with embryo selection.